RoundTableTTRPG/RoundTable/Design.md

 Having a player drop in to manage an individual setting or adventure within a larger campaign is a great way to introduce players to GMing, or even introduce new players to the game as a whole.
 Because the role of GM is focused on managing the overall flow of the game, players themselves can usually step in to clarify individual mechanics and rules, allowing the session manager to focus on understanding how it all fits together.

-## Design Section of Various Elements of Round Table Games
+## Design Section of Various Elements of Round Table Games {#design-section-of-various-elements-of-round-table-games}

 ### Designing Backgrounds